 But Wait, There’s More --- Bottled Water

 As it turns out, even so-called plain bottled water isn’t always the safest option.
 Bottled waters, depending on their source or point of origin and the bottling company can also have varying degrees of acidity.
 That’s right, that bottled water you thought was the safest beverage for your teeth might actually be slowly corroding your enamel.

 Sparkling Water --- The Perfect Substitute?

 Sparkling water may be slightly more acidic, and therefore more corrosive than perfectly PH neutral plain water.
 However, compared to other beverages someone might choose, such as soda loaded with sugar or highly acidic juices, sparkling water is beyond a doubt the better choice.

-In fact, many experts condone the consumption of sparkling water, within reasonable limits, on those exact grounds.
-Other experts go so far as to say that there is no truly measurable or noticeable difference between drinking sparkling or still water on teeth.
+Many experts condone the consumption of sparkling water, within reasonable limits, on those exact grounds.
+Other experts go so far as to say that there is no genuinely measurable or noticeable difference between drinking sparkling or still water on teeth.
 In other words, sparkling water is just as safe for your teeth as regular plain water.